ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-suggestions.markdown

 ### Lastpass
 - Have the ability to choose priority of auto fill when you have multiple accounts for a single URL

+### OBS
+- Default value for container recording should be mp4 or matroska